aryasaatvik/ai-proxy/apis/cloudflare/README.md

 - A [Cloudflare account](https://www.cloudflare.com/)
 - [pnpm](https://pnpm.io/installation)

-By default, the worker uses the local `@braintrust/proxy` package, which you need to build.
+By default, the worker uses the local `ai-proxy` package, which you need to build.
 From the [repository's root](../..), run:

 ```bash copy